New York Central 3001: Background and design

 Five L-3bs, Nos.
 3025–3034, were built by ALCO between December 1940 and January 1941, while the other five L-3bs, Nos.
 3035–3049, were built by Lima Locomotive Works (LLW) in Lima, Ohio, between November 1940 and January 1941.
 In March and April 1942, NYC ordered 15 more L-3s, Nos.
 3050–3064, from ALCO.
 These locomotives were quite similar to the previous ALCO L-3bs, but with increased weight, which classified them as L-3c.
 Both locomotive classes were also equipped with a front footboard-style pilot and were destined to pull freight trains.
 The ALCO L-3 locomotives were equipped with a Worthington 5-1/2 SA feedwater heater mounted ahead of the smokestack, while the LLW L-3bs had a drum style Elesco K50L type mounted on top of the front smokebox.

 All of the L-3 classes had an operating boiler pressure of 250 psi.
 Although during 1940, after being delivered to NYC, No. 3000 was upgraded with 72 in driving wheels, 36 in trailing wheels and an operating boiler pressure of 260 psi.
 (Note: This successful experiment would pave the way of the L-4 class.)
-When running at 58 mph, the L-3s produces a maximum drawbar of 4120 hp.
-They were also all equipped with a larger tender, which can hold 43 t of coal and 15500 gal of water along with a water scoop to pick up water from the track pan on the mainline while running at high-speed.
-The L-3s can produce 60100 lbf of tractive effort and a maximum drawbar of 4120 hp, while running at 58 mph.
-After World War II ended, all of the L-3s were re-equipped with smoke deflectors.
+The L-3s were also equipped with a larger tender, which can hold 43 t of coal and 15500 gal of water along with a water scoop to pick up water from the track pan on the mainline while running at high-speed.
+They can produce 60100 lbf of tractive effort and a maximum drawbar of 4120 hp, while running at 58 mph.
+After World War II ended, all of the L-3s were fitted with smoke deflectors.